Lauren17/jargon/jargon-v-03/Readme.md

 ## Make A Plan

-As with all ui/ux development you must plan out the layout of your WP application.
-One of your key decisions will be how to deal with images.
+As with all ui/ux development you must plan out your layout first.
+One of the key decisions you will have to make is how you are going to deal with image artwork.
 Having a solid plan that is inclusive of all viewports as much as possible will help you with possible art direction problems during the WP build process.

 ## WordPress Media Library